Tomas Cabili: Political career

 In 1938, he was re-elected to the Second National Assembly.
-He was later designated to the chairmanship of the Committee on Privileges and a member of the committees on agriculture, appropriations, forest, Mindanao and Special provinces, and national companies.
+He was later appointed chairman of the Committee on Privileges and a member of the committees on agriculture, appropriations, forest, Mindanao and Special provinces, and national companies.

-He was part of the guerrilla resistance movement during the Japanese occupation.
+He was part of the guerrilla resistance movement during the 1942–1945 Japanese occupation.

 He had a short stint as Secretary of National Defense and Communications from February 27 to July 11, 1945, under Sergio Osmeña.
 He was later elected to the Senate in 1946 placing on Top 12.
 He was reelected in 1949 and served until 1955.

 Death

-Cabili died along with President Ramon Magsaysay and 23 others on a plane crash on March 17, 1957, at Mount Manunggal in Balamban, Cebu.
+Cabili died along with President Ramon Magsaysay and 23 others in a plane crash on March 17, 1957, at Mount Manunggal in Balamban, Cebu.